 Why is there a Connection?

 ADHD symptoms include aggression, lack of impulse control, inattentiveness and poor emotional control.
-Without proper treatment, people with ADHD may not have a clear understanding of how to manage these symptoms.
+Without proper treatment, people with ADHD may not have a clear understanding of how to manage symptoms.
 Couple this with problems adjusting in childhood and going to a school that is not meeting the needs of a person with ADHD and it is easy to see how someone with the diagnosis may commit crimes.

 Education and Treatment Help